 Give yourself a break.
 Life happens.

+The last of our 4 habits that create better relationships is an easy one.
 You’re going to hit times when you feel stressed, frustrated, angry, or impatient, and that’s okay.
 Give yourself a ‘time-out’ in order to keep things in perspective.
 You can’t expect to be an emotionless robot, but you can train yourself to take a five-minute break from humanity when things are getting to you.
 Walk around the block, lock yourself in the bathroom, take a quick drive with the windows down and the music blaring.
 Find the “break in the day” method that works for you, and use it.